BiswarupM/BiswarupM.github.io/_pages/publications.md

 }

 /*
-Prevent the temporary navigation stretching while BibBase loads.
+Preventing the temporary navigation stretching while BibBase loads.
-Visibility keeps the links' widths available for the navigation calculation but prevents them from flashing over the hamburger.
 */
 @media only screen and (max-width: 1280px) {
   #site-nav .visible-links a[href$="/collaboration/"],